Anthony J. DiSilvestro: Life and career

 Born in Philadelphia to parents Giuseppe and Mary Calfano DiSilvestro, DiSilvestro attended local public schools and received degrees from Temple University School of Pharmacy in 1928 and Temple University School of Law in 1943.
 He owned a Philadelphia pharmacy for forty-five years and edited and published a Philadelphia-based Italian-American weekly.

-The first Democrat to serve in Philadelphia’s First Senatorial District since 1856, DiSilvestro went on to serve as a state senator for thirty years and as president pro tempore for two years.
+The first Democrat to serve in Philadelphia's First Senatorial District since 1856, DiSilvestro went on to serve as a state senator for thirty years and as president pro tempore for two years.
 In 1961–62, his leadership saw enactment of the Pennsylvania Fair Employment Practices Act, the Fair Educational Opportunities Act, and the Wage Payment and Collection Act.
 He also backed legislation advancing conservation, clean food, fair labor practices, education, highway construction, and penal code reform.

-DiSilvestro retired due to declining health in 1966 and died in Philadelphia in 1969.
+In 1966, DiSilvestro lost his party's endorsement to Henry Cianfrani and withdrew from that year's election.
+He died in Philadelphia in 1969.
 He was married to teacher and pharmacist Mary Angela Perseo.